Money logo

 A prepayment penalty is a fee charged by a mortgage lender if a loan is paid off early.
 These fees are becoming more popular for certain residential mortgage loans, so borrowers should ask about a possible prepayment penalty before deciding on a lender.
 You do not want a loan with a prepayment penalty.

 Most mortgage lenders require PMI insurance for loans that exceed 80% of the home's value.
 The insurance protects the mortgage lender, but the borrower pays a premium of .5% to 1% up front and a monthly charge.
-This insurance allows the borrower to obtain loans for which they would not ordinarily qualify.
+This insurance allows the borrower to obtain a mortgage loans with a lower down payment.

 The rate cap is the limit on the amount an interest rate may change for an adjustable rate loan.
 For example, the term 2/6 means the rate may change up or down a maximum of 2% per year and 6% over the life of the loan.